renuo/applications-setup-guide/mandrill.md

 # Mandrill

-Only needed when you need mail.
+Only needed when you need to send mails.

 There should only be one mandrill account per project.
 That means, that the master, develop & testing all use the same one.